 - 120 g unsalted butter 4.2 oz/ 1/2 cup, soft

 - 1 teaspoon vanilla extract

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Grease and flour a loaf pan, about 30 cm/ 12 inch long.
+Grease and flour a loaf pan, about 30 cm/ 12 inches long.

-- Grate the pumpkin, no need to remove the peel if using Hokkaido.
-Mix the flour and the baking powder and sift them.
+- Grate the pumpkin; no need to remove the peel if using Hokkaido.
+Then, mix the flour and the baking powder and sift them.

-- Divide the egg yolks from the egg whites.
+- Beat egg whites: Divide the egg yolks from the egg whites.
 Whisk the egg whites until stiff, slowly add half of the sugar and continue whisking until the egg whites are glossy and stiff.